 Common Pitfalls and How to Avoid Them

 One of the most common mistakes is using 'principal' when 'principle' is intended, especially in contexts involving ethics, rules, or beliefs.
-For example, writing "He is a man of strong principals" is incorrect; it should be "He is a man of strong principles."
+To give you an idea, writing "He is a man of strong principals" is incorrect; it should be "He is a man of strong principles."

 Conversely, using 'principle' when 'principal' is required can also lead to confusion.
-For instance, saying "The principle of the school announced new policies" is incorrect; it should be "The principal of the school announced new policies."
+Here's a good example: saying "The principle of the school announced new policies" is incorrect; it should be "The principal of the school announced new policies."

 Contextual Examples for Clarity